Sneha-kenchagouda123/TO-Do-List-ArrayList-Project/README.md

 # TO-Do List ArrayList Project
- Project Title: To-Do List Application using Java ArrayList **Key Features**
+ Project Title: To-Do List Application using Java ArrayList<br>
+**Key Features**
 Add a Task
 Allow users to add a task to their to-do list.